 Additionally, the rise of personalised shopping experiences has led to a need for more nuanced inventory strategies.
 Retailers now track consumer preferences to better anticipate product demand and streamline their offerings.
 Efficient data analytics play a crucial role in forecasting needs and reducing the risk of stockouts or overstocks.
 This proactive approach to inventory management not only enhances customer satisfaction but also ensures that businesses remain competitive in a rapidly evolving market landscape.

-Globalisation has introduced complex supply chains, requiring inventory management practices to adapt by incorporating real-time data analysis, increased responsiveness, and enhanced coordination across international borders.
+apt by incorporating real-time data analysis, increased responsiveness, and enhanced coordination across international borders.7 top inventory management systems for logistics companies

 Current challenges in inventory management include fluctuations in consumer demand, supply chain disruptions, and the need for technology integration, which can complicate the planning and execution of inventory strategies.